 At Ironcrane Dojo every student masters the essential concepts of balance.
-We present them here for your own research and
+We present them here for your own

 Balance is relative.
 You don't have to be balanced to attack or defeat someone else's balance.
-To offbalance someone else, you simply create a
+To offbalance someone else, you simply

-situation where their balance is inferior to your own.
+create a situation where their balance is inferior to your own.

 Relative to them, you are balanced, relative to you, they are off balanced.

 Imagine a two sided scale.
 On each pad of the scale, there are two weights, each weight weighing 100 pounds, a total of two hundred pounds.
 Since